-A special educational needs (SEN) teacher is specifically employed to work with children and young adults who need extra support or require an advanced programme of education in order to complete their learning successfully.
+A special educational needs (SEN) teacher is specifically employed to work with children and young people who need extra support, or require an advanced programme of learning in order to reach their full educational potential.

 A key aspect of working in this field is identifying individual needs and being responsible for creating a safe, stimulating and supportive learning environment.